anhpham-econ/anhpham-econ.github.io/README.md

 # News
 **2020**
-- *May*: my paper, "Do Exports Affect Urbanization in Sub-Saharan Africa?
-Evidence from the Baltic Dry Index and Panel Regressions with Cross-Sectional Dependence", (with [Nicholas Sim](https://sites.google.com/view/nicholassim/home)) is conditionally accepted at Journal of African Economies.
+- *June*: my paper, "Do Exports Affect Urbanization in Sub-Saharan Africa?
+Evidence from the Baltic Dry Index and Panel Regressions with Cross-Sectional Dependence", (with [Nicholas Sim](https://sites.google.com/view/nicholassim/home)) is accepted at Journal of African Economies.

 **2019**
 - *December*: presented at [SOAC 2019](http://soac2019.com.au/), University of Western Australia.